nilostolte/Vector-Art/Diamonds are Forever/README.md

 ## 3D Diamond

-The diamond was produced using two poligons with 17 equal sides, the top (the small polygon) and the middle part (the big polygon) of the diamond, and the point defining its bottom and then visualaizing it in the space.
-This was written in PostScript.
+The diamond was produced using two poligons with 17 equal sides, the top (the small polygon) and the middle part (the big polygon) of the diamond, and the point defining its bottom and then visualaizing it in the space using a 3D visualization software written in PostScript.

 The resulting diamond is the most aesthetically pleasing: